MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-overview.md

 Here are additional details about each step:

-1. For each query, the Power BI service includes the *user principal name* (UPN), which is the fully qualified username of the user currently logged in to Power BI service, when it sends a query request to the configured gateway.
+1. For each query, the Power BI service includes the *user principal name (UPN)*, which is the fully qualified username of the user currently signed in to the Power BI service, when it sends a query request to the configured gateway.

 2. The gateway must map the Azure Active Directory UPN to a local Active Directory identity.